Wire Dress Wall Art Tutorial

 Don’t worry too much if the wire and the sketch don’t match up exactly.
 Let your hands guide you and go with the flow.
 For sharp bends, you may need to use your needle nose pliers.
 Or if you’re really strong you can do it by hand.
 I find that the pliers make it much easier to get the exact

-When adding interesting details, like flowers and ruffles, it’s best to use the thinner wire.
-It’s more forgiving, easier to work with and it’s great for joining two pieces together too.
+When adding interesting details, like flowers and ruffles, it’s best to use thinner wire.
+It’s more forgiving, easier to work with, and great for joining two pieces together.

 Making a Branch Hanger